 The Bible: Read it!
 Believe It!
 Practice it!
 Then live it!

 The Bible is the “Inspired Word of God.”
 (2 Timothy 3:16).
 Many people think, The Bible was written by men, so how can it be from God?’
 The Bible answers: “Men spoke from God as they were moved or, guided by Holy Spirit”(2 Peter 1:21).
 This is like an employer telling his secretary to write a letter.
 Who is the real author of the letter?
 It is the employer, not the secretary.
 In the same way, the scriptures shows that the Author of the Bible is God, not the men he used to write it.
-God guided them to write His thoughts as an instructional gift for/to His Children.
-The Bible tells His Children who God is, who we are and how everything began and where we are heading.
+God guided them to write His thoughts as an instructional gift for/to His Children; who live upon this earth where God gave men dominion.
+The Bible tells God’s children who God is, who we are and how everything began and where we are heading.

 Bible Study Steps – Let’s Get Started

 Putting time aside to study the word of God is very vital for every Believer.
 We learn from Pastor Steven that God speaks 7 different ways.
 However, the word of God is the number way that God speaks to us.
 Below we have provided you with some instructions of how to study the word of God.
 Follow these steps to learn more about God

 - Get rid of all distractions and open the bible – keeping it close will not help you.

 - Stick to the time you set aside to study (plan your study)

 - Study the Bible with an attitude of prayer…